 Most notably, ingestion of Psilocybin can make it difficult to distinguish between reality and fantasy.
 This can lead to an individual performing dangerous or risky actions they may have otherwise not engaged in, and doing so can have potentially fatal consequences.
 A law enforcement official quoted in the article expressed concern over recent increases in the possession and use of psychedelic mushrooms by area middle school children, especially given these potentially harmful effects.

 Drug Trafficking Charges

 Alabama drug trafficking charges come with serious consequences if you are convicted.
 These consequences can include multi-year prison sentences, tens of thousands of dollars in fines, a permanent criminal record, and many other serious related penalties.
 If you are facing drug-related charges, it is important to have a criminal defense attorney that has experience handling drug-related charges in Alabama.
-Contact Eversole Law to schedule a consultation about drug-related charges you or a loved one might be facing.
 A consultation will help you understand the charges as well as the potential consequences, and working with an attorney as soon as possible can help you establish the most appropriate defense for your particular circumstances.